Principal Regulatory Affairs Specialist-NPI

 Scope

-The Principal Regulatory Affairs (RA) Specialist – New Product Introduction (NPI) works independently to represent regulatory affairs on Life-cycle Management (LCM), NPI and other project teams.
-The Principal RA Specialist - NPI liaises with internal functions on cross-functional teams.
-The Principal RA Specialist - NPI typically interacts with multiple functions of the business that includes senior leadership, RA, clinical affairs, professional services, medical affairs, Research and Development (&D), LCM, marketing, operations, and also with external regulatory agencies.
+The Principal Regulatory Affairs (RA) Specialist – New Product Introduction (NPI) works independently to represent regulatory affairs on Life‑cycle Management (LCM), NPI and other project teams.
+The role liaises with internal functions on cross‑functional teams and interacts with senior leadership, clinical affairs, professional services, medical affairs, R&D, LCM, marketing, operations and external regulatory agencies.

 Job Summary

 As an expert in domestic and international medical device regulation and legislation, the Principal RA Specialist - NPI creates, develops, and implements global regulatory affairs procedures and educates others on global regulatory expectations and requirements.
-The Principal RA Specialist - NPI creates, develops and implements regulatory strategies for assigned corporate projects, including new product development and manufacturing improvement initiatives.
+The specialist crafts regulatory strategies for assigned corporate projects, including new product development and manufacturing improvement initiatives.

 Essential Functions & Accountabilities